Philadelphia Car Accident Lawyers

 Limited tort insurance is generally cheaper than full tort insurance coverage.
 In exchange for a reduced insurance premium, you agree to put limitations on your ability to sue someone for non-economic damages like pain and suffering.
 A person who chooses limited tort insurance must suffer a “serious injury” before they can recover non-monetary damages like pain and suffering as a result of a car accident.

 A driver who has elected full tort auto insurance will generally pay more for their auto insurance.
-However, there is no limitation on that person’s rights to sue for pain and suffering if he or she is injured in an accident.
+However, there is no limitation on that person’s rights to sue for pain and suffering if he or she is injured in an automobile accident anyway.
 In other words, a driver with full tort is entitled to seek damages for pain and suffering even for an injury that is relatively minor or that did not require extensive treatment.

 Proving that someone who elected limited tort has suffered a “serious injury” is fact specific.
 An injury does not necessarily have to be permanent to be serious.
 Generally, to overcome this limitation we first show that an injury has impaired a body function.
 Second, we look to whether that limitation is “serious.”